 Offering a fresh perspective on Berkley's performance and the movie's legacy, McHale mashes together clips from Verhoeven's entire oeuvre like a mad celluloid alchemist.
 Leaving no thong unturned, he not only argues for Showgirls' inclusion alongside camp classic hall of famers Valley of the Dolls and Mommie Dearest, but that it rightfully belongs on top of that prestigious list. - AT movie in wide release.
-And it would a Saved by the Bell cast member classic.
+And it would also be the first big-screen splash from a Saved by the Bell cast member...
+Showgirls did become an instant classic.
 It was just for all the wrong reasons.
 McHale's goal is twofold: to explore those reasons, and to wonder if we were mistaken all along.
-Showgirls is, we hear from various talking heads, a misunderstood effort with serious
+Showairls is, we hear from various talking heads, a misunderstood effort with serious artistic value beyond its camp appeal." - Elizabeth Weitzman, The Wrap

 "It's hard to overstate what a big deal Showgirls was when it hit movie theaters in 1995.
-It was the first NC-17 artistic value beyond its camp appeal.
+It was the first NC-17